JeanRessouche/SouchProd.EntityFrameworkCore.Firebird/README.md

 This assembly can be conssumed in a project targeting .NETSTANDARD 2.0 or the .NET Core 2.0 Framework.
 The framework 1.0 and 1.1, as well as .NETSTANDARD 1.6 and older are **not** supported.

+## How-to

+Please refer to the Asp.Net Core sample application for guidance.

 ## Contributing